marymorkos/nurturenet/README.md

 **WhatsApp interface** — CHW texts patient info in plain language, NurtureNet responds in 30 seconds.
 Works on any phone, no app install, 2G cellular.
 Twilio WhatsApp API.
 In active development.

-**Bluetooth blood pressure integration** — FDA-cleared Bluetooth cuffs (iHealth Track, Omron) connect directly to the CHW phone.
-BP readings populate automatically at the moment of measurement.
-No manual entry, no transcription error, timestamped sensor data.
+**Blood pressure hardware integration** — FDA-cleared connected cuffs (iHealth Track, Omron) link directly to the CHW phone via Bluetooth or USB-C. BP readings populate automatically at the moment of measurement — no manual entry, no transcription error, timestamped sensor data.
+The iHealth Track has an open API and costs approximately $35, meaning a CHW program can equip ten workers for $350.
 One integration away from deployment.

 **Tennessee evaluation** — Full evaluation across all 120 vignettes spanning 24 ethnic groups, including Nashville refugee communities (Somali, Kurdish, Burmese/Karen, Congolese, Guatemalan, Yemeni, Iraqi), Appalachian rural White families, and Cherokee Nation members in East Tennessee.